The following information is a guideline for students seeking to earn an International Engineering Certificate in Spanish.

 NOTE: For the most current listing of courses, please contact the Department of Spanish and Portuguese

-Spanish Culture/Literature -- minimum 2 courses (Note: Spanish 3000 is a prerequisite for all of the following courses)
+Spanish Culture/Literature (2 courses; Note: Spanish 3000 is a prerequisite for all of the following courses)

-Study Abroad: Spanish credits earned at a CU approved program in a Spanish-speaking country can be accepted as Spanish courses for language or culture credit with the prior approval from the Spanish advisor.
+Study Abroad: Spanish credits earned on a CU-approved study abroad program may be accepted for language or culture credit with prior approval.
 For more information, please visit the CU Study Abroad Programs Office.

-Transfer Credit: No more than 9 credits of transfer credit or 6 credits of AP credit may be applied toward the certificate requirements.
+Transfer Credit: A maximum of 9 transfer credits or 6 AP credits may be applied toward certificate requirements.

 Upon Completion of Requirements